Socialism: Public views

 A multitude of polls have found significant levels of support for socialism among modern populations.

 A 2018 IPSOS poll found that 50% of the respondents globally strongly or somewhat agreed that present socialist values were of great value for societal progress.
-In China this was 84%, India 72%, Malaysia 62%, Turkey 62%, South Africa 57%, Brazil 57%, Russia 55%, Spain 54%, Argentina 52%, Mexico 51%, Saudi Arabia 51%, Sweden 49%, Canada 49%, Great Britain 49%, Australia 49%, Poland 48%, Chile 48%, South Korea 48%, Peru 48%, Italy 47%, Serbia 47%, Germany 45%, Belgium 44%, Romania 40%, United States 39%, France 31%, Hungary 28% and Japan 21%.
+In China, this was 84%, India 72%, Malaysia 62%, Turkey 62%, South Africa 57%, Brazil 57%, Russia 55%, Spain 54%, Argentina 52%, Mexico 51%, Saudi Arabia 51%, Sweden 49%, Canada 49%, Great Britain 49%, Australia 49%, Poland 48%, Chile 48%, South Korea 48%, Peru 48%, Italy 47%, Serbia 47%, Germany 45%, Belgium 44%, Romania 40%, United States 39%, France 31%, Hungary 28% and Japan 21%.

 A 2021 survey conducted by the Institute of Economic Affairs (IEA) found that 67% of young British (16–24) respondents wanted to live in a socialist economic system, 72% supported the re-nationalisation of various industries such as energy, water along with railways and 75% agreed with the view that climate change was a specifically capitalist problem.

 A 2023 IPSOS poll found that a majority of British public favoured public ownership of utilities including water, rail and electricity.
 Specifically, 68% of respondents favoured the nationalisation of water services, 65% supporting the nationalisation of the railways, 63% supporting the public ownership of power networks and 39% favouring broadband access which is operated by the government.
 The poll also found broad levels of support among traditional Labour and Conservative voters.

 The results of a 2019 Axios poll found that 70% of US millennials were willing to vote for a socialist candidate and 50% of this same demographic had a somewhat or very unfavourable view of capitalism.
 Subsequently, another 2021 Axios poll found that 51% of 18–34 US adults had a positive view of socialism.
 Yet, 41% of Americans more generally had a positive view of socialism compared to 52% of those who viewing socialism more negatively.

 In 2023, the Fraser Institute published findings which found that 42% of Canadians viewed socialism as the ideal system compared to 43% of British respondents, 40% Australian respondents and 31% American respondents.
 Overall support for socialism ranged from 50% of Canadians 18–24 year olds to 28% of Canadians over 55.

-In 2025, a joint Rasmussen and Heartland Institute poll had found that 53% of young voters (18-39 age range) supported the prospect of a socialist candidate running in the upcoming 2028 presidential election and 76% of this same demographic favoured the nationalisation of key industries such as energy, healthcare and big tech sectors.
+In 2025, a joint Rasmussen and Heartland Institute poll had found that 53% of young American voters (18–39 age range) supported the prospect of a socialist candidate running in the upcoming 2028 presidential election, and 76% of this same demographic favoured the nationalisation of key industries such as energy, healthcare and big tech sectors.